How can I hook up solar panels?

 How do I connect an sPOD system to the dual battery kit?

 The sPOD source unit should be connected directly to our power and ground bus bars.
-For the best connection, we recommend using a larger ring terminal on the positive lead so that it can be connected to the large center stud on the power bus bar.
-The sPOD's negative lead should fit the center stud on the negative bus bar.
+For the best connection, we recommend using a larger ring terminal on the positive lead so that it can be connected to one of the large studs on the power bus bar.
+The sPOD's negative lead should fit the corresponding stud on the negative bus bar.

 The sPOD is turning off my accessories.
 Did I hook it up incorrectly?